top of page

 'One Thing at a Time' -- The Vibe Triangulation Part V

-There are 22 songs in the Broken Heart-Drugs corridor, and a whopping 24 in the Broken Heart-$$$ corridor, but it’s worth nothing that most of these are concentrated around the Broken Heart point.
+There are 22 songs in the Wanted It-Don’t Want It Now corridor, and a whopping 24 in the Don’t Want It Now-Got It corridor, but it’s worth nothing that most of these are concentrated around the Don’t Want It Now point.

 'One Thing at a Time' -- The Vibe Triangulation Part VI